 - Processing in the system:

-In the application assessment process, the employee enters in ZorgNed the start and end dates of the reference period and the form of living during that period (by default, the reference period is set to last year: 1-1-(T-1) to 31-12-(T-1), where T-1 is the previous year).
+During the application assessment process, the staff member enters the start and end dates of the reference period into ZorgNed, along with the living arrangement applicable during that period (by default, the reference period is set to the previous year: 1 January(T-1) to 31 December (T-1), where T-1 is the previous year).

-The outcome of the calculation of the income class and the most decisive income type is determined by the algorithm and shown to the practitioner in a screen.
-The latter can then adopt (or not) the outcome, recording (or cancelling) this outcome in the ZorgNed database.
+The result of the calculation of the income bracket and the most decisive type of income is determined by the algorithm and displayed on a screen to the case handler.
+The case worker can then choose to accept (or reject) the result, thereby recording it (or cancelling it) in the ZorgNed database.

-The data included in the response message (below) are not recorded in ZorgNed's database but only adopted in the report in ZorgNed.
+The data included in the (below) response message is not recorded in the ZorgNed database but is only included in the report within ZorgNed.